Jens Stoltenberg: Tenure

 He presented the government's budget for 2026 on 15 October.
 The budget notably detailed that young people would receive 500 million NOK in tax lottery, the price of electric vehicles would increase, Norway Price (Norgespris) would be retained and likewise the price for kindergarten slots, a lower tax on income and a change in the wealth tax.
 The proposed budget received criticism from both supporting and opposition parties, with the former highlighting lack of action for combatting inequality, green industry and environmental action and centralisation.
 The latter criticised it both for not prioritising crime and taxes and cutting in parental allowance.

 After several revelations determined that the government had misled voters during the 2025 election campaign and contradicted their own budget proposals, Stoltenberg was confronted with his lack of presence to tackle the issue after going on a book tour.
 He emphasised that the book tour had been scheduled long before the budget controversy had arisen and further expressed that it was unfortunate that issues his party had campaigned on had been removed from the budget and that it was important to rectify their mistakes.

+Ahead of the government's budget conference in March 2026, Stoltenberg announced that there would be more cuts in government spending ahead, including in 2027 and there would be at least 25 billion NOK in annual increased spending until 2029.

+Stoltenberg received the report of the tax commission in June.
+He had previously set up the commission to look into how the Norwegian tax system could be reformed and their report suggested a cut in the wealth tax and an overall tax cut from around 4,1 to 23 trillion NOK.
+He also argued against the OECD's report about the Norwegian industry, although he did concede that there were issues with the economy, while also warning against "smearing Norway when there's hardly any other country with higher welfare, higher standard of living, more even distribution and where productivity is higher".